Orange County Fair (California)

 The Orange County Fair, abbreviated as the OC Fair, is a 23-day annual fair that is held every summer at the OC Fair & Event Center in Costa Mesa, California.
-The 2026 OC Fair will next be held from July 17 to August 16, and the theme will be “TBA”.
+The 2026 OC Fair will be held from July 17 to August 16, and the theme will be “Your Adventure Awaits”.

 History

 The fair first took place in the year 1890 and consisted of some minor exhibits in Santa Ana and a horse race.
 From 1890 to 1894 the fair was run by the Orange County Community Fair Corporation, but was then taken over by the Orange County Fair Association, Inc. Early fairs mainly consisted of horse races and livestock shows, but around 1900 new carnival-like attractions were added and the fair become a yearly occurrence.
 The fair was located in Santa Ana, except for a brief interval after World War I, when it was moved to Huntington Beach.